 <div id="buttonDiv"></div>

-We have handled a couple of things in this file.
+There are a couple of things we have handled in this file.

-to add Google login button and support for other configurations. - Initialize the process by passing Client ID and callback method.
+• Initialize the process by passing the Client ID and callback method.

-Make sure to replace placeholders DOMAIN_URL, GOOGLE_CLIENT_ID with their actual values.
+Make sure to replace placeholders DOMAIN_URL and GOOGLE_CLIENT_ID with their actual values.

 Save User Information